CLmonk/2019_SW_Portfolio/Raspberrypi_Setup/README.md

 ![24_ssh](01_Figs/24_ssh.png)

-If you complete the connection between RP and host PC, then login to RP.
+If you complete connecting RP and host PC, then login to RP.

 ![25_ssh](01_Figs/25_ssh.png)